Get the ArenaCoach Desktop App

 Difficulty

-Enhancement Shaman lands as one of the strongest melee DPS specs in this week’s Solo Shuffle data at 56.7% win rate (1,845+ rating).
+Enhancement Shaman is one of the strongest melee DPS specs in the current Solo Shuffle data with a 51.1% round win rate.

 Strengths